CloudBoost/developers/en/datastorage/objects.md

 #Saving Objects

 If you haven't created a new app and a table yet.
-Please take a look into [Getting Started]: http://google.com/        "Google" section.
+Please take a look into [Getting Started]: http://google.com/  section.
 To create a new object you need to initialize a new variable with the type CloudObject.

 ==JavaScript==
 <span class="js-lines" data-query="create">